Visiting Shumen’s concrete wonder: the Monument to the Founders of the Bulgarian State

 I’m trying to rack my brain.
 Hard for me these days I have to admit but I’m trying to recall a scene from a film in which a small band of men are wandering with trepidation through a sinister, deserted and rather large stone passage-way.
 Suddenly massive, other-worldly stone giants come to life and slowly but surely break free of their surroundings.
 I’m half thinking that the band of men were, in fact, hobbits and the scene is from one of the Lord of the Rings trilogy but it’s been a while since I’ve watched those films so I’m not 100% sure.
-Anyway of the reason for the above ramblings is that this is what instantly came to mind when we walked through the huge hall of the Monument to the Founders of the Bulgarian State in Shumen for the first time.
+Anyway, the reason for the above ramblings is that this is what instantly came to mind when we walked through the huge hall of the Monument to the Founders of the Bulgarian State in Shumen for the first time.
 We were initially alone when we first emerged at the foot of the structure and entered its great hall and although the sun was shining and it was a pleasant day, there was an eeriness about the place that made us both look at each other rather nervously as we surveyed our surroundings and laid eyes upon the Teutonic-like stone giants that looked menacingly down on us from all sides.

 Located on IIchov Hill, the structure is clearly visible for miles around (up to 30km according to some sources).
-The monument was built to commemorate the 1300th anniversary of the founding of the Bulgarian State, the date of which was 681AD.
+The monument was built to commemorate the 1300th anniversary of the founding of the Bulgarian state, the date of which was 681AD.
 Construction began in August 1979 and the monument was officially unveiled (how do you veil something this size?) on 28th November 1981.

-Some of the facts that are attached to the building are also cause for awe.
+Some of the facts that are attached to the monument are also cause for awe.
 According to the information gathered from the Visitor’s Centre (see below) and the Tourist Information Centre in the middle of town, the outdoor three-panelled mosaic is the largest of its kind in Europe.
 The stone sculptures (that initially gave us the hebbie-jebbies!) depict important khans (rulers) including Khan Asparuh, who is considered to be the founder of Bulgaria.
 What’s more, the granite lion atop the memorial weighs in at 1,000 tons while in total, 50,000 cubic metres of concrete and 2,400 tons of reinforced steel were used to construct the monument – that’s a lot of concrete and a lot of steel!

 And last but not least, the Monument to the Founders of the Bulgarian State is apparently a popular wedding venue.
 What a brilliant place to get married.
 If we ever decide to renew our vows, that’s the venue sorted!

 In conclusion, for sheer scale and impressiveness, the Monument to the Founders of the Bulgarian State has to be one of the most incredible structures we have seen in a long time (dare we say it, possibly more impressive than Buzludzha!).
-What’s more, Shumen is an appealing medium-size town in Central Bulgaria so, if you are in the area, we would definitely recommend a visit.
+What’s more, Shumen is an appealing medium-size town in central Bulgaria so, if you are in the area, we would definitely recommend a visit.

 There are reasonably regular buses to Shumen from Sofia and Varna as well as from other destinations within the country.
 We stopped over en route between Varna and Veliko Tarnovo for example.
 There are several hotels in town, including the excellent Hotel Solo (€25 a night for a room for two people), where we stayed.
 Next door a Chinese restaurant offers a welcome respite from the usual Bulgarian fare (something locals obviously appreciate as well – the place was packed both nights we ate there).